kaadmadumali/kaadmadumali.github.io/pages/experiences.md

   - factors affecting the conservation of flora of Sri Lanka including Invasive Alien Species
   - restoration ecology

-- With regard to this, I participated in several field visits to Herbarium, National Botanical Gardens, Peradeniya , prepared herbariums according to standards and conducted seed germination tests and soil tests.
+- With regard to this, I participated in several field visits to Herbarium, National Botanical Gardens, Peradeniya.
+- Prepared herbariums according to standards and conducted seed germination tests and soil tests.
 - During this period, I conducted my undergraduate research on screening selected plant species for the ability of mitigating indoor CO2 levels.